FIVE MOST SURPRISING FINDS

 The Brand Loyalty Paradox

-The Nielsen Company has documented something that should be studied in every business school in America.
-Instead, it is treated as a marketing opportunity.
+The Nielsen Company has documented something that should be studied in every business school in America, yet marketers treat the data as a mere opportunity.
 Black consumers exhibit the highest levels of brand loyalty of any demographic in the United States (Nielsen, Diverse Intelligence Series, 2019).
-They are more likely to purchase name brands over generic alternatives.
-They are more likely to pay premium prices for perceived quality.
-They are more responsive to advertising that features Black representation.
+They purchase name brands over generic alternatives more frequently and will pay premium prices for perceived quality.
+Advertising that features Black representation also draws a heightened response from this group.

 This loyalty is not irrational.
-It emerges from a history where Black consumers were denied quality goods.
-Buying a name brand signaled a social arrival that generic products could not.
-But this loyalty flows almost entirely to companies that are not Black-owned.
-The top brands in every consumer category — fashion, electronics, automobiles, beauty products, food and beverage — are overwhelmingly owned by white or multinational conglomerates.
+It stems from a past when Black consumers were shut out from quality goods.
+Buying a name brand once signaled social arrival in ways generic products never could.
+Yet that loyalty flows almost entirely to companies that are not Black-owned.
+The top brands across every consumer category — fashion, electronics, automobiles, beauty products, food and beverage — are overwhelmingly owned by white or multinational conglomerates.

 The spending breakdown is damning.

-Almost none of this spending passes through Black-owned businesses.
-The money enters the community as wages and exits as consumption.
-The gap between those two transactions — the gap where wealth is supposed to be built — is essentially empty.
+Almost none of this spending passes through Black-owned businesses, as money enters the community in the form of wages only to exit as consumption.
+Essentially empty sits the gap between those two transactions — the gap where wealth is supposed to be built.

 Counterargument